pavret-michels/Coding/Python/Digital Imagem Processing/Fourier Transform/READM.md

 <br/> <br/>

-_[EN]1.
-Implement, using ready-made routines in OpenCV, Python, and Google Colab, the program with the following specification:
+_[EN]<br/>1.
+Implement, using ready-made routines in OpenCV, Python, and Google Colab, the program with the following specification:<br/>
 Read an image.<br/>
 Display the original image.<br/>
 Convert the image to grayscale.<br/>